jasmaa/jasmaa.github.io/_posts/2024-12-07-dining-philosophers.md

 One character even blatantly re-enacts the famous cyborg typing scene from *Ghost in the Shell* later on in season 1! (so cool!)

 Despite this, I don’t think *Pantheon* lets its predecessors completely define it either.
-The execution and story feel like a fresh take on the ideas and atmosphere pioneered by its forecomers, remixing them rather than just creating a weak rehash.
+The execution and story feel like a fresh take on the ideas and atmosphere pioneered by its forebearers, remixing them rather than just creating a weak rehash.
 The only criticisms I have is that I felt the show kinda did a genre swap from a psychological horror to a more general thriller.
 It also gets a bit difficult to manage near the end of season 1 with the viewer having to juggle several, often changing, character motivations.
 The voice acting can also feel a bit wooden at times, especially in earlier episodes.
 Of course, these are minor nits.
 I still love this show.

-*Pantheon* itself is also based off of a series of short stories.
+*Pantheon* itself is based off of a series of short stories.
 I really want to read them, especially after I found out that they were authored by Ken Liu, the English translator for my favorite sci-fi novel of all time, *Death’s End*.
 However, at least one person online has said the original stories are quite dry and may not be as interesting as the show.
 This I can believe after attempting to drag myself through more "sciencey" sci-fi, such as *Permutation City* or *Red Mars*, and finding myself losing focus.

 One thing I do wish is that I had gotten into the show earlier.
 I had never heard of it until this month despite it being nearly 2 years old at the time of writing.
 I think one of the main contributing factors to this is its distribution.
 It was apparently locked behind AMC+ and HIDIVE, only making it to Netflix this year, so no one I knew was talking about it.
 Season 2 is also still only available in Australia and New Zealand which is both extremely odd and kind of a shame.
 I think the show is amazing and doesn’t deserve to die in obscurity.
 Hopefully the Netflix release will prevent that.